 - Fire ecology and management in Western Victoria

 If you have a great idea that would complement an existing PhD or Post-Doctoral project, please contact me to discuss your ideas.
-I also have a list of project available below.

 Current projects available: